 3. Titanium Plates

-Known for being durable yet lightweight, titanium plates offer the style you’re looking for, minus any unnecessary strain associated with having your arm up in the air.
+Known for being strong and durable yet more lightweight than ceramic, titanium (a.k.a. metal) plates offer the style you’re looking for, minus excess strain from using a heavier iron.

 4. Tourmaline Plates